 I keep a metal tablespoon sitting in a glass of ice water, then take a half spoonful of the mix and let it cool to room temperature on the spoon.
 If it thickens up to the consistency I like, then I know the jam is ready.
 If not, I mix in a little more pectin (about 1/4 to 1/2 of another package) and bring it to a boil again for 1 minute.

-Notes about "set" (thickening or jell): It takes 3 ingredients for jams and jellies to set: pectin, sugar and acidity.
+Notes about "set" (thickening or jell): It takes 3 ingredients for jams and jellies to set: pectin, sugar and acidity, heated uniformly for the right amount of time.
 The amount of pectin that is naturally occurring in the fruit varies from one type of fruit to another and by ripeness (counter intuitively, unripe contains more pectin).
 See this page for more about pectin in fruit.
 It takes the right balance, and sufficient amounts of each of pectin, sugar and acidity to result in a firm jam or jelly.
 Lastly, it takes a brief period (1 minute) of a hard boil, to provide enough heat to bring the three together.
 Generally speaking, if your jam doesn't firm up, you were short in pectin, sugar or acidity or didn't get a hard boil.
 That's ok - you can "remake' the jam; see this page!